genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/qc-specificity-II.png

-All the QC-plots shown on the app page could be downloaded in PDF format (see *Minfi PDF Report*).
+All the QC-plots shown on the application page could be downloaded in PDF format (see *Minfi PDF Report*).

 Finally, based on the QC-results you can decide if some samples should be considered as outliers, remove them, and re-normalize the rest of the assays together.
 To do so, click *Sample list* and